Patrons relaxing in front of Garrick's Head pub.

 Welcome to the Garrick's Head Pub and Dining Room

 Menus are bursting with fresh, seasonal ingredients and modern British dishes.
-The bar menu features top-notch pub classics that use the best regional ingredients, while the pre-theatre and à la carte menus are more fine dining in style.
-Everything is made from scratch, including the burgers and ice cream.
+The bar menu features top-notch pub classics that use the best regional ingredients and daily specials are not to be missed.
+Everything is made from scratch, including our famous shortcrust pastry pie.

 Outside, the spectacular floral displays in the hanging baskets and window boxes on the terrace catch the early afternoon and late evening sun – it is the perfect location in which to sit back and watch the hustle and bustle of Bath go by while enjoying a bite to eat or a glass of something delicious from the bar.
 Booking is always advisable – especially at the weekend.